wise-vision/wisevision.proj/docs/install_zenoh.md

 # Installation Guide for Zenoh and Zenoh Backend

-Follow the steps below to manually install Zenoh and its backend on your local
+Follow the steps below to install Zenoh and its backend on your local machine.

 ---